 With various add-on and upgrade options, you can tailor these plans to offer additional coverage as needed.
 Investing in a home warranty can help minimize the expenses of selling a house or the unexpected costs you might face when in your new home.

 HSA Home Warranty Plans

 HSA Home Warranty coverage is currently only available in 26 states, so before you dig into the details of each warranty plan, start by making sure that your state is eligible for coverage.
-Trade call fees start at $75 and can be as high as $125, though most states have fees of $100, which is an average price.
-If you live in Montana, you’ll have the option of choosing a higher trade call fee and a lower premium, or you can choose the opposite.
+Service fees start at $75 and can be as high as $125, though most states have fees of $100, which is an average price.
+If you live in Montana, you’ll have the option of choosing a higher service call fee and a lower premium, or you can choose the opposite.